About This Chapter

 12. Two-Bit in The Outsiders

 Although Two-Bit Matthews from S.E.
-Hinton's 'The Outsiders' is not one of the characters primarily involved with the plot of the story, in this lesson we'll explore how his comic relief and sense of camaraderie with the other Greasers adds to the dimension of the group.
+Hinton's 'The Outsiders' is not one of the characters primarily involved with the plot of the story, his comic relief and sense of camaraderie with the other Greasers adds to the dimension of the group.